-Under article 117 of the UAE Labour Law, a company may terminate an unlimited term employment contract for a valid reason at any time by providing at least 30 calendar days' notice of termination to the employee (or longer, if the employment contract provides for a longer notice period).
-It is important to note that article 117 applies to the terms of an unlimited term employment contract and not a fixed term employment contract.
+The labour law provides that a company may terminate an unlimited term employment contract for a valid reason at any time by providing at least 30 calendar days' notice of termination to the employee (or longer, if the employment contract provides for a longer notice period).
+It is important to note that different rules apply to the termination of a fixed term employment contract.

 The elements of the redundancy process will be subject to the particular aspects of the situation and the size of the workforce which the process will affect.

 A fair and thorough process should broadly involve a meeting with all employees, and one to one meetings with each affected employee.
 The process should provide the company and the affected employees with the opportunity to consider alternatives to redundancy; for example: changes in employee benefits, alternative roles within other parts of the business, or a reduction in working hours/shift to part-time working.